 1. Relevant Research Contributions Over the Last Six Years

-Outline research contributions within the last six years.
+Outline your research contributions within the last six years.
+For an application deadline in October 2018, for example, include contributions from October 2012 onwards.
 In the case of those candidates claiming career interruptions (see 4.
-Career Interruptions and Special Circumstances below), you may include publications drawn from your most recent periods of research activity, to an overall total of six years.
+Career Interruptions and Special Circumstances below), you may include publications drawn from your most recent periods of research activity to an overall total of six years.

 Provide details, as appropriate, on the contributions you listed, as follows:

 - In the left margin, identify with an asterisk (*) research contributions that resulted from previous SSHRC support.

 - Specify your role in co-authored publications.

 - For published contributions, provide complete bibliographic notices (including co-authors, title, publisher, journal, volume, date of publication, number of pages, etc.) as they appear in the original publication.